Image of Anti-Money Laundering Whistleblower Reward Program

 “Often, people aware of money laundering might have learned about it in the course of interaction with organizations that are involved in financial crimes, and stepping forward to report it is a big deal,” Mr. Zuckerman said.

-Qualifying for an Anti-Money Laundering (AML) Whistleblower Reward
+Qualifying for an Award from the Anti-Money Laundering (AML) Whistleblower Program

 anti-money laundering whistleblower programSection 6314 of the AMLA incentivizes whistleblowers to report money laundering by requiring Treasury to pay an award of up to 30 percent of collected monetary sanctions that it recovers in a judicial or administrative action brought under the Bank Secrecy Act that results in sanctions exceeding $1,000,000.